-Safety and development of vaccines
+Safety and development of coronavirus vaccines

-Approval of COVID-19 vaccines
+Safety of Covid-19 vaccines

 RIVM vaccination register

 A registration system records which vaccine you have been given.
-For most vaccines, people require two doses of the same vaccine for optimal protection against COVID‑19.
+For most vaccines, people require two doses of the same vaccine for optimal protection against Covid‑19.
 Registration is important, not just to invite people to get their second dose, but also to know how many people have already been vaccinated and whether the vaccine is safe and effective.
 Registration is voluntary and the register is subject to privacy regulations (in Dutch).